stdevPavelmc/mailad/README.md

 ### Initial setup

-Just update and upgrade your system, install one dependency and clone this repository under /root (see above Security warning note)
+Just update and upgrade your system, install one dependency and clone this repository under /root (see above Security warning note) Here you has and example:

-**Warning! the recomended branch for productions environments is the master branch, don't use the development branch on production!**
+**Warning! the recommended branch for productions environments is the master branch, don't use the development branch on production!**

 ``` sh
 cd /root